 About the Calm Editorial Team

-We’re a crew of Calm-ish writers, editors and real-life humans committed to helping you (and ourselves) navigate the messy reality of living in the real world.
+We’re a crew of Calm-ish writers and editors committed to helping you (and ourselves) navigate the messy reality of living in the real world.
+Our evidence-based, clinically reviewed, personal experience-centered articles are designed to support your mental health and wellbeing.

 And while we can’t swerve all of life’s curveballs for you, we can equip you with the tips, tricks, and tools you need to optimize your sleep, navigate stress & anxiety, and deepen your relationships.